 We begin gently, by noticing that we are embodied; most of us have the nearly constant experience of inhabiting a physical body.
 But even more immediately, we are aware that we have private, subjective experiences available to ourselves… and no one else.
 In other words, there is the physical thing, such as a chair, toaster, or our body, and there is our subjective experience of that thing, such as the sensory experiences of our body.
 “I’m hot.”
 “I’m hungry.”
 “That tickles!”
 We have very good reason to believe that what happens in our body/brain is closely related to what happens in our mind.
 It seems inevitable that we would wonder about how our brain and mind relate, that we would tangle with the enigmatic mind-body problem.

 Over the ages, more than a few ideas have been put forward to explain the mind-body connection.
-Some of the basic types include: everything is pure mind and the apparent physical reality is simply an elaborate hallucination; everything is physical and/or mind is merely an epiphenomenon or passive observer along for the ride; and finally, both mind and brain separately exist and interact in some exotic, unknown way.
+Some of the basic types include: everything is pure mind and the apparent physical reality is simply an elaborate hallucination; everything is physical and/or mind is merely an epiphenomenon or a passive observer along for the ride; and finally, both mind and body/brain separately exist and interact in some exotic, unknown way.
 This last proposal leaves us with the question, “How?”
 How in the world could an idea of an apple change something in the physical brain, or vice versa?
 Each of these possibilities requires some rather fancy footwork to succeed as an explanation.
 Yes, they are sort of plausible, but none is particularly compelling or emotionally satisfying.